Existence of global and explosive mild solutions of fractional reaction-diffusion system of semilinear SPDEs with

-which completes the proof. \end{proof} Next, we extend the results obtained in Lemma 1, \cite{doz2020} on one dimensional fractional Brownian motion to two dimensions. \begin{lemma} Let $0<H<1$ and let $\left( B_{1}^{H}(t),B_{2}^{H}(t) \right)_{t \geq 0} $ be a two-dimensional fractional Brownian motion with Hurst parameter $H$ defined on a probability space $\left( \Omega, \mathscr{F}, \mathbb{P} \right).$ If $\nu>0,$ then If $\nu<0,$ then \end{lemma} \begin{proof} As a consequence of the law of iterated logarithm for fractional Brownian motion (\cite{Orey}), we have
+\begin{Rem} Note that for any the conditions \eqref{nca3} and \eqref{nca4} are satisfied. \end{Rem} Next, we extend the results obtained in Lemma 1, \cite{doz2020} on one dimensional fractional Brownian motion to two dimensions. \begin{lemma} Let $0<H<1$ and let $\left( B_{1}^{H}(t),B_{2}^{H}(t) \right)_{t \geq 0} $ be a two-dimensional fractional Brownian motion with Hurst parameter $H$ defined on a probability space $\left( \Omega, \mathscr{F}, \mathbb{P} \right).$ If $\nu>0,$ then If $\nu<0,$ then \end{lemma} \begin{proof} As a consequence of the law of iterated logarithm for fractional Brownian motion \cite{Orey}, we have

 for $i=1,2.$ This means that for some $t_{0}>e$ and for all $t \geq t_{0},$ we have Assume that $\nu>0.$ Since $H<1,$ there exists $t_{1}> t_{0}$ such that for each $t \geq t_{1}$ Therefore, for all $t \geq t_{1},$ we have